Dunedin: a southeast coastal city at the head of Otago Harbour on the South Island of New Zealand.

 There’s an abundance of shops, Victorian and Edwardian architecture and culinary delights in the Central Business District.
 But then, at the other end of the spectrum, there’s the quiet countryside of Otago Peninsula nearby.

-Supposedly a must-see for tourists on the working holiday visa, Nathan and I decided to head to the city a few weeks back to check it out in all its autumnal glory.
+Supposedly a must-see for tourists on the working holiday visa, Nathan and I decided to drive to the city a few weeks back to check it out in all its autumnal glory.

 The result?
 A super fun weekend in an undeniably unique and picturesque place.